stroke-input/stroke-input-data/README.md

 ### [`characters-traditional.txt`], [`characters-simplified.txt`]

 - Lists of traditional-only and simplified-only characters
-- Automatically generated from `generate.py`
+- Automatically generated using `generate.py`
   (which parses `codepoint-character-sequence.txt`)
 - Released into the [public domain]